hostinger/fireactions/docs/user-guide/images.md

 WantedBy=multi-user.target
 ```

-The Fireactions binary is started as a systemd service when the container is run.
-The `SuccessAction` option is used to reboot the microVM when the Fireactions binary exits successfully, forcing the microVM to be recreated for the next job.
+The Fireactions agent is started as a systemd service when the container is run.
+The Fireactions agent manages the lifecycle of GitHub runner inside the Firecracker microVM.
+Once the workflow job completes (or GitHub runner exits), the Fireactions agent will shut down the Firecracker microVM.

+> Optionally, the shutdown can be disabled in order to keep the microVM running for debugging purposes using the `shutdown_on_exit` option of a Pool.

 ## Available Images